msv-lab/symlog/README.md

 ```

 ## Conda
-Follow the instructions on the [official website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+For Conda installation, refer to the instructions on the [official website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-## Setup Python Environment
+## Setting up Python Environment
-Create a conda environment with Python 3.10:
+Create and activate a conda environment with Python 3.10:

 ```bash
 conda create --name myenv python=3.10 conda activate myenv
 ```

-Install the project's dependencies:
+Install the required dependencies within the environment:

 ```bash
 pip install -r requirements.txt pip install -e .
 ```

-Note, all python dependencies are installed in `myenv`.
-If you want to use the project in another environment, you need to install the dependencies again.
+Note: All Python dependencies are localized to the `myenv`` environment.
+You will need to reinstall them if you choose to work in a different environment.

-# API Usage Example
+# Usage Example
+1. Creating Datalog Rules and Facts in Python.
+Use the following Python script to define Datalog rules and facts:

 ```Python
 from symlog.shortcuts import (